Answers To Frequently Asked Questions About Medical Malpractice

-Bill Cassian and the team at Cassian & Carter LLC in Joliet know that you have questions about whether what happened to you qualifies as a case, how long medical malpractice cases take and what to expect as far as compensation.
+Bill Cassian and the team at Cassian & Carter LLC in Joliet, Illinois, know that you have questions about whether what happened to you qualifies as a case, how long medical malpractice cases take and what to expect as far as compensation.

 We’ve compiled a list of the most frequently asked questions and their answers here.
 If you don’t see the question or answer you’re looking for on this page or on the medical malpractice page, you can contact us at 815-714-7118, in person or via our website inquiry email.